 Exercise By Trimester – What You Need To Know

-While not yet restricted by belly size or some of the other changes in pregnancy, the first trimester for many women is marked by fatigue and nausea, and physical activity is understandably the least of their concerns.
-Unfortunately, there are also persistent old wives’ tales that physical activity in early pregnancy is dangerous for mom or baby.
+While not yet restricted by belly size or some of the other changes in pregnancy, the first trimester for many is marked by fatigue and nausea, and physical activity is understandably a low priority.
+Unfortunately, there are also persistent old wives’ tales about physical activity in early pregnancy being dangerous.
 Even some health and fitness professionals propagate this misinformation.
-We believe is this is damaging to women’s beliefs about the capabilities of their bodies, and can have detrimental effects in pregnancy, birth, and postpartum.
-Avoiding physical activity during the first trimester, while sometimes important for mom’s comfort, is not substantiated by evidence.
+We believe this is damaging to your belief about the capability of your body, and can have detrimental effects in pregnancy, birth, and postpartum.
+Avoiding physical activity during the first trimester, while sometimes important for your comfort, is not safer or healthier.
 In fact, the opposite has been found to be true—physical activity is one of the most important things you can do for your health and the health of your baby, from the first week of pregnancy to the last.

-The second trimester for many moms is when the typical aches and pains of pregnancy begin to rear their ugly heads.
-Most moms notice back pain, particularly in the low back, sometimes all the way down to the buttocks.
+The second trimester for many is when the typical aches and pains of pregnancy begin to rear their ugly heads.
+Most notice back pain, particularly in the low back, sometimes all the way down the butt.
 Aches in the hips, sharp pains in the pelvis, round ligament pain, and more also often make their debut in the second trimester.
-The research on relief for these common complaints is inconclusive, so anyone who tells you that a certain exercise cures a certain pain is taking liberties with the evidence.
-However, we do know that women in studies who exercise regularly throughout pregnancy report fewer aches and pains.
-So while we don’t know specifically what helps what, we do know it’s important to keep moving.
+The research on relief for these common complaints is inconclusive, so anyone telling you that a certain exercise or stretch cures a certain pain is taking liberties with the evidence.
+However, we do know that those who exercise regularly throughout pregnancy report fewer aches and pains.
+So while we don’t know specifically what activity helps what ailment, we do know it’s important to keep moving.

 If that belly hasn’t gotten in the way yet, it’s likely to now!
-Additionally, poor balance, decreased coordination, low energy, and even negative beliefs about exercise during pregnancy can get in the way of physical activity as you approach the home stretch.
-And while we always encourage moms to be compassionate with themselves, we also urge them to keep moving till the very last day (and even throughout labor, but that’s another post!).
+Additionally, changing balance, decreased coordination, low energy, and even negative beliefs about exercise during pregnancy can get in the way of physical activity as you approach the home stretch.
+And while we always encourage you to be compassionate with yourself, we also urge you to keep moving till the very last day (and even throughout labor, but that’s another post!).
 Never is physical activity more beneficial than in those final weeks of pregnancy.
 Staying active can help ward off severe discomfort, prepare your body for the work of labor, and set you up for an easier postpartum.
 We want you to be able to get up and around and care for your newborn sooner rather than later.
-We want you to feel positively about your birth experience and to feel capable of handling the enormity of new motherhood.
+We want you to feel positively about your birth experience and capable of handling the enormity of new motherhood.
 A foundation of movement in late pregnancy can do a lot to get you there.

 We recommend taking opportunities throughout your day to move your body and stay strong.
 Take the stairs up a flight or two before hopping on the elevator.
 Ignore those “Expectant Mothers’ Parking” signs, park in the back of the lot, and walk.
 Try rolling on a birth ball at home instead of lounging on the couch.
 While you’re cooking dinner, try standing in tree pose and using the countertop to balance.
 When you bend over, try hinging at the hips and bending the knees to keep those hips mobile and glutes strong.

 We believe in the power of physical activity to make a huge difference in your quality of life during pregnancy and beyond.
-It’s important that moms, as well as fitness professionals, understand the unique needs of pregnancy and respect the changes pregnant bodies go through, but we need not fear movement or accept ideas of fragility about pregnancy.
+It’s important that you understand the unique needs of pregnancy and respect the changes pregnant bodies go through, but we need not fear movement or accept ideas of fragility about pregnancy.
 Pregnancy is a healthy condition, not a handicap.
-Never are you more powerful than during pregnancy, and never do you stand more to gain by being active.
+Never are you more powerful than during pregnancy, and never do you stand to gain more by being active.
 We believe in you.
-Move that body, mama!
+Move that body!